smtbhd32/e-ChallanX/README.md

 12. Comprehensive dashboard for traffic police and other authorized personnel to manage challans, view analytics and reports, and access driver information

 ## Benefits:
-EchallanX aims to create a simple and efficient digital solution for paying and managing traffic violation challans, which will lead to an increase in the payment rate and ultimately help in improving road safety.
+E-ChallanX aims to create a simple and efficient digital solution for paying and managing traffic violation challans, which will lead to an increase in the payment rate and ultimately help in improving road safety.
 By utilizing modern technologies and offering user-friendly interfaces, EchallanX hopes to reduce the burden on traffic police and encourage more responsible driving behavior among the public.

 ## Conclusion:
-EchallanX simplifies the process of issuing and collecting traffic challans, makes it more convenient for drivers to pay fines, and improves the payment rate for outstanding challans.
+E-ChallanX simplifies the process of issuing and collecting traffic challans, makes it more convenient for drivers to pay fines, and improves the payment rate for outstanding challans.
 The digital solution offers a user-friendly interface for people to view their outstanding challans, pay them online, and challenge them if necessary.
 The solution encourages drivers to pay their fines on time and promotes responsible driving behavior.